ICSE 2025

 • f) the planned timeline for completion.

 Submissions can be made via the Doctoral Symposium submission site: https://icse2025ds.hotcrp.com/.
-We encourage submitters to upload their paper early and to properly enter potential conflicts for reviewing.
+We encourage submitters to upload their paper early and to properly enter potential conflicts for reviewing, including both the conflicts of the student-author and of their supervisors.

 Please ensure that you obtain an ORCID ID, so you can complete the publishing process for your accepted paper.
 ACM and IEEE have been involved in ORCID and may collect ORCID IDs from all published authors.
 We are committed to improving author discoverability, ensuring proper attribution and contributing to ongoing community efforts around name normalization; your ORCID ID will help in these efforts.